 But how can universities eliminate the need for paper and paperlike products?
 With the digital transformation of their paper-based workflows.
 With the right digital tooling and workflow automation capabilities, you can digitally transform all of your campuses’ operations and workflow management needs.
 By connecting all software tools to workflow software, both students and staff are able to access multiple resources, like grades and applications from one central, cloud-based platform.
 As a result, no one is left behind when searching for their latest assignments, and instructors are free to focus on their lessons or research as they are saved from the headache caused by basic administration tasks.

 Universities function similar to large enterprises.
 Both contain complex hierarchies and interactions between multiple individuals and departments internally and externally.
 If enterprises can go completely paperless, so can schools.
 Universities can eliminate the need for paper by enabling the digitization of forms, signatures, and document generation through scanning, digital storage, and e-signature solutions.
+Often, this is referred to as a university smart campus.
 A digital workflow could look like:

 - Movement of documents across campus via electronic workflows